Bears add 21 on National Signing Day

-CONWAY, Arkansas — The University of Central Arkansas added 21 new Football Bears to the program on Wednesday, the first day of the NCAA national signing period.
+CONWAY, Ark. — The University of Central Arkansas added 21 new Football Bears to the program on Wednesday, the first day of the NCAA national signing period.

 UCA head coach Nathan Brown and his staff added three mid-year enrollees, along with 18 high school players who will arrive on campus in the summer.
 The breakdown by state includes: eight student-athletes from Arkansas, six from Texas, three from Mississippi, two from Alabama and one each from Tennessee and Florida.